 Your absolute best bet is to enable the individual to communicate (or not to share) about his or her experience and thoughts, hold the person’s hand if it’s welcome, give a bright bouquet of flowers or any other small present or treat, and extend your warm, loving presence and encouragement.

-To get more detailed care tips, and for hands-on assistance with skilled care within the comfort of home, reach out to JFS Care, providers of the dedicated senior care Burbank families and those in surrounding communities need.
+To get more detailed care tips, and for hands-on assistance with skilled care within the comfort of home, reach out to JFS Care, Los Angeles, CA home health care agency.
 We can provide expert, caring services for those experiencing a medical crisis that deliver comfort and peace, through companionship, assistance with daily meals and household chores, transportation to doctor appointments and procedures, running errands, and so much more.
 Give us a call at (213) 383-2273 to let us know how we are able to help.
 Click here to view our full senior care service area.